PouyaMohseni/Cool-Semant/README.md

     val;
 ```

+## **Class Definitions**

+The provided code defines several classes and data structures used during the semantic analysis of the COOL program.
+These classes include attr_, method_, inherited_, and tree_inherited_, among others.
+Each class serves a specific purpose in the analysis process and helps organize the program's structure.

+## **Semantic Analysis Environment**

+The semant_env_ class represents the program's semantic environment and encapsulates important data structures, such as attr_env, method_env, and class_ptr.
+This class enables the program to track and verify attributes, methods, and class relationships during semantic analysis.

+## **Initialization and Class Setup**

+The code snippet also contains initialization routines, such as initialize_constants(), which sets up the predefined symbols, and tree_inherited_::in_tree_initialize(), which initializes the inheritance tree with predefined classes (e.g., Object, IO, Int, Bool, and Str).

+## **Usage of Provided Code**

+The provided code forms the foundation for performing semantic analysis on COOL programs.
+It defines the necessary symbols, structures, and classes to validate the program's correctness, inheritance hierarchy, attributes, and methods.

+To use this code effectively, follow these steps:

+1. **Initialization**: Ensure that the initialize_constants() function is called to set up the predefined symbols before performing semantic analysis.

+2. **Inheritance Tree**: Utilize the tree_inherited_ class and its functions to build and validate the inheritance tree of program classes.
+This includes adding classes, checking for cycles, and verifying the existence of a Main class.

+3. **Semantic Analysis**: Utilize the semant_env_ class to perform semantic analysis on individual classes and expressions within the program.
+This includes verifying attributes, methods, and type compatibility.

 ## **Program Architecture**

 Our implementation follows Object-Oriented Programming (OOP) principles.
 Three core objects play vital roles in this phase: